 This is a fun, calorie free, sugarless Valentine treat, and it’s for YOU.
 Make a sweetheart sachet with me right now!

 You will need:

-- The bonus heart design included in this set or any simple heart outline design that you may have
+- The bonus heart design included in THIS design set (or any simple heart outline design that you may have)

 - Approximately 16 x 8"of quilt weight cotton, linen, or other nice fabric

 - 10” or so of satin ribbon (silk ribbon is nice!) ½” wide or less

 - Fabric type wash-away stabilizer (optional see below)

 - Embroidery thread to match fabric or to contrast (you can even use good polyester quilting thread or Madeira’s Cotona cotton quilting thread – they have variegated colors!)